-Ms. Wong brings 20 years of experience in corporate development, strategic transactions, finance and investor relations primarily in the mining sector.
-She is currently Executive Vice President, Strategy and Corporate Development for Copper Mountain Mining Corporation.
+Ms. Wong brings 20 years of senior executive experience in corporate development, strategic transactions, finance, capital markets and investor relations, primarily in the mining sector.
+She was most recently Chief Financial Officer of Copper Mountain Mining Corporation before its acquisition in 2023.
 She was previously Vice President of Corporate Development and Corporate Secretary for Brio Gold Inc. prior to its acquisition in 2018.
 Prior, she was Vice President of Investor Relations and Corporation Communications for both Augusta Resource Corporation and Ventana Gold Corporation prior to their acquisition, as well as Wildcat Silver Corporation and Plata Latina Minerals Corporation.
 Prior to that she was Director of Investor Relations for Yamana Gold Inc. and held various positions in finance at TELUS Corporation.

 She holds a Bachelor of Commerce degree majoring in finance from the Sauder School of Business at the University of British Columbia and is a CFA charterholder.